Nico-Curti/NumPyNet/docs/NumPyNet/layers/avgpool_layer.md

 ### Average Pool Layer

 The Average Pool layer perfoms a down sampling on the batch of images.
 It slides a 2D kernel of arbitrary size over the image and the output is the mean value of the pixels inside the kernel.
-Also the slide of the kernel (how many pixel it moves on the x and the y axis) isn't fixed.
+The slide of the kernel (how many pixel it moves on the x and the y axis) can be modified.

 In the images below are shown some results obtained by performing an average pool (forward and backward) with different kernel sizes and strides: